WHAT IS A CREDIT SCORE?

 Your personal credit scores and business credit scores are independent of each other, and it’s important to keep them separate to protect your personal assets should your business fail or experience any hardships.
 If someone sues your company for any reason, you don’t want them to be able to claim your personal assets.
-Furthermore, your business credit is public information, so you don’t want your personal credit affecting it if your personal credit is not up to par.
+Furthermore, your business credit is public information, so you don’t want your personal credit to affect it if your personal credit is not up to par.
 You can also have separate business credit for each separate entity you may have.

 Let’s break down the differences between your personal credit score and your business credit score.

 - Linked to your Social Security Number (SSN)

 - Measures your ability to pay back debt

 - Main credit bureaus: Equifax, Experian, and TransUnion

 - Private information available only to yourself and a few other authorized parties

 Tips for boosting your credit score: